derekja/espcam/README.md

 # espcam
 This is a repo for the ESP32-CAM workshop taught at UVic in the fall of 2023 using the AI Thinker board and OpenCV using YOLOv3 for image recognition.

+Here is a video walkthrough of the installation: https://share.descript.com/view/QBxWRlFY9pw

 ## Installation

 #### M-series Mac Setup